polpielladev/polpiella.dev/src/pages/platform-specific-code-in-swift-packages.md

 ```

 ## APIs not available

-A common use case of compiler directives is to provide alternative implementations (or even entirely bypass) of APIs which are unavailable under certain conditions, such as on specific operating systems or architectures.
+A common use case of compiler directives is to provide alternative implementations, or even entirely bypass APIs which are unavailable under a certain set of conditions, such as on specific operating systems or architectures.

 This becomes incredibly important when cross-compiling code, as toolchains will usually differ across different environments.

 ### ByWords option

-I faced two major issues when compiling the `ReadingTime` library for platforms outside the Apple echosystem.
+I faced two major issues when compiling the `ReadingTime` library for platforms outside the Apple ecosystem.
 The library uses the following code to get the number of words from a string:

 ```swift:ReadingTime.swift
 private static func count(wordsIn string: String) -> Int {